How to get more pickable parts?

 When multiple points are pickable at the same time, you can specify a preference of which to use by means of pick point priority.

 When a pick point is symmetric about an axis, make this explicit.

-If you have tight pick accuracy constraints, prefer teaching your part model from CAD (or from a geometric primitive).
+If you have tight pick accuracy constraints, prefer teaching your part model from CAD (or from a primitive shape like a cylinder or box).
 If the origin of the CAD model is known with respect to the part geometry, pick points can be positioned by specifying exact offsets with respect to it.

 Pick strategy constraints